What’s not to love about a big bowl of curry that’s made in less than 30 minutes?!

 - Then turn to manual setting and set temp to high.
 Add the chicken, sweet potatoes, red pepper, green beans, broth, curry, cumin, turmeric, cayenne and sea salt.
-Seal the instant pot and set time for 15 minutes (or 12 minutes for less tender veggies).
+Seal the instant pot and set time for 12 minutes.

 - Once time is up, release the pressure by switching from seal to vent.
 Once pressure is released, remove lid and turn Instant Pot to saute setting.
 Stir in the coconut milk and let cook for an additional 2-3 minute or until soup is hot.
 For a thicker curry, whisk together 1 tbsp. arrowroot with 2 Tbsp. of water.
 Stir into curry.

 - Meanwhile, saute cauliflower rice in a skillet on medium heat with 1-2 tsp. of ghee.
 Saute until warm and cooked through.
 Length of time to saute cauliflower rice will depend on if it is in a fresh or frozen state.

 - Serve over cauliflower rice and top with cashews and fresh cilantro.